 I also saw Mobilians, people who loved this city and who, when they heard about these new members of our community, were genuinely concerned.
 They wanted to help, to welcome them and to give them a sense of belonging.

 The core of who we are and what we promote is relationship development.
-We believe strongly in the ability of relationships to heal and restore.
+We believe strongly in the ability of relationships to heal and restore and everything we do creates opportunities for personal connections to grow.
 We host a variety of special events such as picnics, cultural nights and food distributions, as well as two ongoing programs throughout the year.
-Everything we do creates opportunities for personal connections to grow.

-Our Foundations Classes equip resettled refugees with a network of relationships and practical skills needed to build a successful life in America.
-Each week, we share a meal together then break out into subject-focused groups including ESL, Citizenship, Driving, GED and children's classes.
+Cultural Orientation equips resettled refugees with a network of relationships and practical skills needed to build a successful life in America.
+Each week, participants gather in groups for focused time on subjects like: English as a Second Language (ESL), Citizenship, Driving, GED and Children's classes.

-Passport to Literacy is a tutoring program that promotes literacy among the 1st through 12th grade children of resettled refugees.
-Membership on Dwell's soccer team is dependent upon regular attendance at the weekly tutoring sessions.
+Passport to Literacy is a tutoring program that promotes literacy among 1st through 12th grade children of resettled refugees.
+Membership on DWELL’s soccer team is dependent upon regular attendance at the weekly tutoring sessions.

-Dwell will continue to build relationships and support refugees as well as we can, but if you partner with us, we can multiply the impact and continue to grow.
-Please consider supporting our work by getting involved.
+DWELL will continue to build relationships and support refugees as well as we can, but when you partner with us, we multiply our impact and continue to grow!
+Please consider supporting our work by getting involved through volunteering or supporting financially.

 Warmly,